Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Moderate conjuration; CL 7th; Create Wondrous Item, *bestow curse;* Price 2,100 gp.

+### Gauntlets of Fumbling
-**Gauntlets of Fumbling:** These gauntlets may be of supple leather or heavy protective material suitable for use with armor.
+These gauntlets may be of supple leather or heavy protective material suitable for use with armor.
 In the former instance, they appear to be *gloves of Dexterity.* In the latter case, they appear to be *gauntlets of ogre power.* The gauntlets perform